wookayin/expt/fixtures/README.md

 Fixtures for Test and Benchmarks
 ================================

+This directory stores test/benchmark fixtures for fast tensorboard log parsing.
+See [data_loader_test.py] for the benchmarking code, and [data_loader.py] and [src/lib.rs] for the DataLoader implementations.

 ## Sample CSV data

-A tiny CSV file `./fixtures/sample_csv/progress.csv`, contains 50 rows.
+A tiny CSV file `./fixtures/sample_csv/progress.csv`, which contains 50 rows.

 ## Small tensorboard logs (37 MB, 4 runs)